-If I were you, I would have the same question.
+If I were you, I would ask that same question.
+How can you just give something away like that?
 We have all learned the hard way about “the fine print."
 You just want to read it and understand what it says.

 The answer is simple.
 I have been helping injured people for a long time.
 I have seen thousands of collision reports.
 I have talked with hundreds of law enforcement officers about traffic investigations.
 I have worked with almost every insurance company doing business in the southeastern United States.
 I have done these things every day over many years.